Unikernels

 They are ideal for designers of cloud, local network, or low-level security services.
 Unikernels are useful for securing or rapidly deploying lightweight or security-sensitive services.

 One important feature of Unikernels is excellent performance.
 No waste of context switches between privileged and unprivileged address space, IO, compute cycles, interrupts for unnecessary OS functionality.
-Highly specialized OS images can be tuned exactly for one use case and they are much smaller.
+Highly specialised OS images can be tuned exactly for one use case and they are much smaller.

 “Unikernels normally generate a singular runtime environment meant to enable single applications built solely with that environment.”